— White Cattle and Black Roofs —

 Role in agrarian traditions

-In contemporary discourse, the temple is framed as a symbolic starting point for Bali’s agrarian order and the ethical foundations of irrigation culture.
-It stands as a memory-site for early land-clearing rituals, sustainable farming practices, and the worldview that later crystallized into Bali’s highly organized irrigation traditions.
+In contemporary discourse, the temple is framed as a memory-site for early land-clearing rituals, sustainable farming practices, and the worldview that later crystallized into Bali’s highly organized irrigation traditions.
 In this sense, the temple is not only sacred but pedagogical, embodying an inherited understanding of human responsibility toward land and water.

 Sacred white cattle

 The cattle are kept in an enclosure at the southern end of the village.
 Rather than being sacrificed, they are ritually lent for ceremonies elsewhere—a process governed by strict protocol, comparable to requesting holy water.
-In certain rites, such as Ngasti, the cattle are led from forest to temple, circumambulate the ceremonial space three times clockwise, receive offerings, and are then returned, reinforcing the bond between temple, landscape, and livestock.
+In certain rites, such as Ngasti, the cattle are led from forest to temple, circumambulate the ceremonial space three times clockwise, receive offerings, and are then returned to their lives under fairly good conditions.

 Documented ceremonies include Ngelinggihan, during which sacred symbols are temporarily installed in elevated shrines, and large barong processions associated with village protection and spatial cleansing.
-Young girls perform Rejang, an ancient temple dance in which pre-pubescent dancers embody divine presence during preparatory phases of major festivals.
-These practices underscore the continuity of ritual knowledge across generations.
+Young girls perform rejang, an ancient temple dance in which pre-pubescent dancers embody divine presence during preparatory phases of major festivals.

-Today, Pura Agung Gunung Taro remains an important pilgrimage destination for devotees seeking purification, blessings, and spiritual strengthening, particularly in relation to Markandeya’s legacy and Shaivite worship.
-Visitors are expected to observe Balinese temple etiquette, including wearing proper attire (kamen/sarong and selendang) and respecting local adat rules governing ritual purity.
+Today, Pura Agung Gunung Taro remains an important pilgrimage destination for devotees seeking purification, blessings, and spiritual strengthening, particularly in relation to Rsi Markandeya’s legacy and Shaivite worship.
+Visitors are expected to observe Balinese temple etiquette, including wearing proper attire (at least a sarong) and respecting local adat rules governing ritual purity.

 South of the temple lies the Mason Elephant Safari Park, home to a herd of elephants rescued from the forests of Sumatra.